234 pages, 6 x 9

 Oregon State University Press

-The first documentary history of wildfire management in the United States, Burn Scars probes the long efforts to suppress fire, beginning with the Spanish invasion of California in the eighteenth century through the US Forest Service’s relentless nationwide campaign in the twentieth century.
+The first documentary history of wildfire management in the United States, Burn Scars probes the long efforts to suppress fire, beginning with the Spanish invasion of California in the eighteenth century and continuing through the US Forest Service’s relentless nationwide campaign in the twentieth century.
+The Forest Service argued that suppression was critical for good forest management, especially but not exclusively in the American West.
 In recent years, suppression has come under increasing scrutiny as a contributing factor to our current era of megafires.